Does Homeowners Insurance Cover Earthquakes?

 But look out for what you are buying.

-For example, if you purchase earthquake insurance with only $100,000 of dwelling coverage, that might not be enough to rebuild your home if it was completely or nearly destroyed.
+For example, if you purchase earthquake insurance with only $100,000 of dwelling coverage, that might not be enough to rebuild your home if it is entirely or nearly destroyed.

 What Does Earthquake Insurance Cover?

-There are four main areas that are covered when it comes to earthquake insurance.
+Four main areas are covered when it comes to earthquake insurance.
 These are personal property, loss of use, structural repairs, and building code upgrades.

 The table below clearly highlights in detail what each one of these encompasses.